Nuss9/BlazorStyled/readme.md

 ## Why BlazorStyled?

-* Maintain your css inside your component instead of a seperate file
+* Maintain your CSS inside your component instead of a seperate file
 * Eliminate all collisions - no need to use !important
-* No need to worry about depoying css files - great for libraries
+* No need to worry about depoying CSS files - great for libraries
-* css are C# strings - use variables instead of solutions like sass
+* CSS are C# strings - use variables instead of solutions like SASS

-### Insperation
+### Inspiration

 * [Emotion](https://emotion.sh/docs/introduction)
 * [Glamorous](https://glamorous.rocks/)